 I am always looking for ways to improve my cinnamon roll game, and I think I have finally created cinnamon roll perfection.
 Go figure there is a secret ingredient that’s a smidge unusual…TEA!
 Yep!
-Instead of using plain water or milk as some recipes call for I went the extra mile and infused rich cinnamon flavor into the dough.
+Instead of using plain water or milk I went the extra mile and infused rich cinnamon flavor into the dough.
 I used Cinnamon Hearts Pu’erh from Steeped Tea, it’s a warm black tea with cinnamon and cassia and is probably the most cinnamony tea I have ever had the pleasure to drink, I love a warm cup of tea on a cool day with a splash of milk and a spoonful of honey so it seemed ideal for this recipe.
 It smells like a cinnamon roll even before it becomes a cinnamon roll and I think I’m in love…not only with these rolls but with the endless possibilities of tea flavors that could be used!
 Here is the recipe and I hope you give it a try, you will not be disappointed.

 EXTRA CINNAMONY CINNAMON ROLLS: